Bulky waste collections

 Yes, we can collect

-We can only collect items smaller than six feet in length.
+We can only collect items less than 6ft long.

 *Please dismantle all furniture before we collect them.